On this page

 Limitations:

-• Full IDE switch — can't use alongside existing VS Code setup
+• Full IDE switch, so you cannot use it alongside your existing VS Code setup

 • Not optimized for the debugging workflow specifically

-• Paid ($20/mo) on top of existing Copilot subscriptions
+• Paid at $20/month on top of existing Copilot subscriptions

 DebugAI